 Review and road test of the Mercedes-Benz GLS

 For such a big vehicle, the Mercedes GLS carries a surprisingly low profile.
-The experts at Car & Driving check it out.
+Jonathan Crouch takes a look at the second generation model.

 Ten Second Review of the Mercedes-Benz GLS

 Some Mercedes models are the epitome of on-road luxury.
 Others are almost unrivalled for off-road prowess.
 And then there's one which claims to offer the best of both: the GLS.
 This is the very few super-luxury SUVs that can seat seven fully-sized adults.
 And it claims to be able to do so while offering a properly dynamic drive on road as well as extreme capability off it.
 This second generation version is smarter, plusher, more refined and even more appealing.
 Got a family?
 You'd like one.

 This Mercedes GLS, if you haven't yet come across it, is a vehicle billed as 'the S-Class of SUVs', a luxury conveyance for those whose real - or more likely imagined - commute to the real world is from a craggy mountaintop.
 We first saw it (badged then as the 'GL-Class') in 2007, built in America for Americans and since then, it's been occupying super-sized shopping mall spaces from New York to New Orleans in ever-increasing numbers.
 Over there, it was a necessary addition to the brand's luxury SUV line-up, given that for Yanks, the brand's usual large luxury SUV, the five-metre-long GLE, is seen as being pretty compact and the exorbitantly-priced G-Class is too crude for most.
 So this GLS is the model primarily tasted with taking on the all-conquering Range Rover - and, more specifically, BMW's entrant in this segment, the X7.